Canadian-Wildlife-Federation/abfishpass/README.md

 * Computing an elevation values for all stream segments
 * Computing a smoothed elevation value for all stream segments
 * Compute gradient for each stream vertex based on vertex elevation and elevation 100m upstream.
-* Break stream segments at "barriers" and "gradient barriers"
+* Break stream segments at required locations
 * Reassign raw elevation, smoothed elevation to stream segments
 * Compute segment gradient based on start, end elevation and length
 * Load and snap fish stocking and observation data to stream network